natcap/schistosomiasis/README.md

 **Install plugin into schisto-invest**
 To install the custom version of InVEST for schistosomiasis and the plugin follow these steps.
-1) Download and extract the Windows executable from here a.
+1) Download and extract the Windows executable from here.
+    a.
 Mac installer coming soon!
 2) Run the executable.
 Currently you’ll get a notification that this software isn’t trusted and will have to select “more info” to continue with installing.
 This is because we aren’t currently code signing this with our certificate.
 We can look into that as a possibility, if needed.
     a.
 Install for user only and NOT all users.
 There’s currently a permission limitation if installing system wide, which we’re looking to fix in the future.
 3) Finish and launch the InVEST Workbench.